metatensor/metatrain/docs/src/advanced-concepts/fine-tuning.rst

     ALL_SPECIES_PATH: <path_to_all_species.npy>
     SELF_CONTRIBUTIONS_PATH: <path_to_self_contributions.npy>

+These parameters are relevant for the outputs of the PET model.
+If you are not familiar with their meaning, please refer to the :ref:`architecture-pet` model documentation.

 3. Set the LoRA parameters in the ``architecture.model`` section of the ``options.yaml``:

 .. code-block:: yaml

   architecture:
     model:
       LORA_RANK: <desired_rank>
       LORA_ALPHA: <desired_alpha>
       USE_LORA_PEFT: True

+These parameters control whether to use LoRA for pre-trained model fine-tuning (``USE_LORA_PEFT``), the rank of the low-rank matrices introduced by LoRA (``LORA_RANK``), and the regularization factor for the low-rank matrices (``LORA_ALPHA``).

 4. Run ``mtt train options.yaml`` to fine-tune the model.